swaptacular/swpt_trade/README.md

-  This server periodically performs *trading turns*, gathering currencies information, together with buy and sell offers, and analyzing (and "solving") them so as to propose a list of transactions that will be beneficial for all the participants.
+  This server periodically performs *trading turns*, gathering currencies information, together with buy and sell offers, and analyzing ("solving") them so as to propose a list of transactions that will be beneficial for all the participants.

   2. **One or more "worker" servers.**